pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 The fee structure is currently still undecided.
 Other networks apply varying fee structures.
-Some factors come into play when designing this fee structure, such as channel capacity, channel depletion, channel balance.
+Some factors come into play when designing this fee structure, such as channel capacity, channel depletion, channel balance, cost of opening up or renewing a channel.

 It should be possible for a host to manipulate his fee price.
 In that regard it is good idea to have the notion of a base fee that is configurable through the